Neurology · Spinal Cord Compression

 Differential Diagnosis

-Guillain-Barre Syndrome: ascending paralysis, areflexia, usually symmetric
+Guillain-Barre Syndrome: ascending paralysis, areflexia, no saddle anesthesia

 Lumbar Disc Herniation: unilateral radiculopathy, no bowel/bladder involvement